 Should I have more tests done?

-Fetal ovarian cysts are diagnosed by ultrasound.
+Fetal ovarian cysts are primarily diagnosed by ultrasound.
 They should also be followed with ultrasounds throughout the pregnancy to see if they change.
-Occasionally, MRI may be done to look at the cysts as well.
+Occasionally, MRI may be used as an alternative for prenatal evaluation when ultrasound is inadequate due to fetal position, oligohydramnios, or maternal habitus.
 Fetal ovarian cysts are not genetic, therefore genetic testing does not need to be done for this reason alone.

 What are the things to watch for during the pregnancy?